 Agenda items and nominees for the Officers of the Committee must be with the Secretary by cop Friday 8 July 2022.

 Welcome to the UK Loggers (UKL) official website.
 We organise competitions that support and promote the precision use of chainsaws.

-Within its pages you should find the answer to any questions that you may have about the UKL along with any up and coming events/competitions.
+Within its pages you will find the answer to any questions that you may have about UKL, information on the disciplines and any up and coming competitions.

 Peter Fox has worked in the forest industry since leaving school.
 He entered his first Royal Welsh tree felling competition in 1996.
-He first won this title in 2009 and has held it five times overall.
+He first won this title in 2009 and has held it five times.
 He entered his first UK loggers competition in 2004 and whilst he has won each of the 5 events over the years, he has never held the overall title until 2017.
-He has represented the UK in the World Logging championships three times and is the current UK record holder for fitting a new chain
+He has represented the UK in the World Logging championships 3 times and is the current UK record holder for fitting a new chain.